de Sitter corrections to supertranslation Ward identity and soft graviton theorem: Massless Scalars in de Sitter Background

 where $\nabla^2$ is the d'Alembertian operator in the de Sitter space.
 The above scalar field equation in the stereographic coordinates in the large curvature length limit takes the form as \be \left(1+\frac{x^2}{2l^2}\right)\Box\phi -\frac{1}{l^2}x\cdot\partial\phi=0, \ee where $\Box$ is the flat space d'Alembertian operator.
 The scalar field mode expansion can be done as follows: \be \phi(x)=\int \f{d^{3}p}{(2\pi)^{3}} \ [a_p\ g_p(x)\ +\ a^\dagger_p\ g^*_p (x)], \ee where $a_p\ (a^\dagger_p)$ annihilates (creates) a scalar particle with the momentum $p$, and $g_p(x)$ are the scalar field modes parametrized by the momentum $p$.
 To determine the mode solution, we choose the following ansatz: \be g_p(x) = \dfrac{e^{ip\cdot x}}{\sqrt{2E_p}} \left(1 + \dfrac{\mathcal{F}(x)}{l^2} \right), \ee where $E_p$ is the energy of the scalar field, and $\mathcal{F}(x)$ is an arbitrary function which we want to determine.
 Substituting (\ref{ansatz}) into (\ref{EOM}) as a solution of the scalar field $\phi$, we obtain:

-Now, since we obtained the mode solution, we need to verify whether they are orthogonal or not.
+Now, since we have obtained the mode solutions, we need to verify whether they are orthogonal or not.
 We choose two modes, one parametrized by the momentum $p$ and another parametrized by the momentum $q$, and define their inner product on the solution space as \cite{Sayali_Diksha, SCB}:

 Substituting the mode solutions (\ref{ansatz}) in the above expression, one can verify that